Whites Creek Greenway Extension

 What is the 440 Greenway?

-What else is great about the 440 Greenway?
+What is great about the 440 Greenway?

-The 440 Greenway is part of the planned 35-mile City Central urban greenway loop that will encircle Nashville’s core and connect to surrounding neighborhoods.
-This loop is approximately 1/3 complete.
-The greenway will provide greenspace, recreation, and meaningful transportation options while connecting neighborhoods divided by I-40 and I-440.
+The greenway provides greenspace, recreation, and meaningful transportation options while connecting neighborhoods divided by I-40 and I-440.
 The greenway is host to pedestrians, cyclists, dog walkers, kids and kids-at-heart!

 440 Greenway - Park Plaza to Centennial Park Segment